Cancer takes too much from too many of us, with one in two Australians diagnosed with cancer by the time they turn 85.

 “No matter who you are or how cancer has affected you, Cancer Council’s free and confidential 13 11 20 service is here to help.
 And each year because of you, we can provide support and information to more than 5,000 South Australians.

-My role as Support Services Coordinator at Cancer Council sees me work with and lead a team of qualified cancer nurses to best support people impacted by cancer.
+My role as Information and Support Manager at Cancer Council sees me work with and lead a team of qualified cancer nurses to best support people impacted by cancer.

 Our experienced cancer nurses are available to answers any questions about cancer that you might have, to source the support services that are available to you, or to be an ear when you simply need someone to listen.